-Embracing Defeat continues an exploration of questions about war, peace, and justice in Japanese history and U.S.-Japan relations that has characterized Dower’s career and his previous works. including Empire and Aftermath and War Without Mercy.
+Embracing Defeat explores questions about war, peace, and justice in Japanese history and U.S.-Japan relations that have characterized Dower’s career and his previous works, including Empire and Aftermath and War Without Mercy.
 In this work, however, Dower moves in new directions.
-While he reexamines “big” questions of history, such as the decision to retain the imperial institution.
-Dower also taps into rich resources of popular culture and personal writings to analyze issues and events as perceived by ordinary Japanese.
+At the same time, he reexamines “big” questions of history, such as the decision to retain the imperial institution.
+Dower also taps into rich resources of popular culture and personal writings to analyze issues and events as ordinary Japanese perceive.
 In so doing, he offers a new narrative of the occupation as an essentially Japanese experience lived by real people.

 We met Professor Dower in the spring of 1999.
 As part of our initial work to plan the summer institute, “Japan 1945-1989: Recreating a Modern Nation,” we had just read Embracing Defeat and knew that Dower’s research and analysis could be critical and exciting topics to explore with high school teachers in the institute.
 We invited John to give the keynote address for the institute; he joined the program for two sessions, engaging us in his research questions and analysis.